 Who to call

-If you suspect an adult or child is being abused or neglected, help is just a phone call away.
+If you are experiencing abuse or neglect, or if you suspect an adult or child is being abused or neglected, help is just a phone call away.

 The provincial abuse helpline will connect you to resources, supports, services and referrals to address your concerns.
 Callers can remain anonymous.